hardmanko/ofxCX/README.md

 Compatibility
 ------------
-CX works with oF versions 0.8.0 and 0.8.4 (0.8.4 is strongly recommended), so make sure you are using one of those versions (intervening versions should probably work as well, but they have not been tested).
+CX works with oF versions 0.8.4 and 0.9.0.
+It used to support 0.8.0, but 0.8.0 is not recommended.

-CX is compatible with Windows and Linux and is tested and working on both platforms.
-As far as compilers/IDEs are concerned, CX has been tested under Visual Studio 2012 with the Microsoft Visual C++ compiler and Code::Blocks for Windows using GCC.
-On Linux, CX has been tested with Code::Blocks using GCC.
+CX is compatible with Windows and Linux (and OSx is you are using oF 0.9.0).
+As far as compilers/IDEs are concerned, CX has been tested under Visual Studio 2012/2015 with the Microsoft Visual C++ compiler and Code::Blocks for Windows using GCC.
+On Linux, CX has been tested with Code::Blocks and Qt Creator, both using GCC.
+On OSx, Qt Creator has been used.

-CX is not compatible with OSx because CX uses C++11 features extensively, but openFrameworks does not support C++11 on OSx (openFrameworks does not officially support C++11 on Linux or Windows either, yet there are no problems with either of those OSes, so I blame Apple, not the openFrameworks devs).

 Known issues
 ------------